johnbender/jqm-rails/doc/post.md

 end
 ```

 As noted this is probably a bit too clever (pejorative form), but it handles differentiating parametrized or unparametrized rails path and url helpers by adding an attempt query parameter.
-In use as the `:url` hash parameter to the `form_for` and `form_tag` helpers
+In use as the `:url` hash parameter to the `form_for` and `form_tag` helpers it looks like:

 ```ruby
 # new form